ShahariarSohan/assignment-ts/README.md

 const name="Jhankar Mahbub";\
 const number =10;\
-const isTrue =true;\ // here typescript can inferred type easily but for some cases complex typescript will able to infer type.\
+const isTrue =true;
 const user={\
 name:"Mir Hossain"\
 contactNo:"Nai"\
-}
+}\
+// here typescript can inferred type easily but for some cases complex typescript will not able to infer type.